 Why a Brooklyn festival matters to Africa

-New York hosts one of the world’s largest African and Afro-Caribbean diasporas, and festivals like this are where the continent’s culture compounds its global reach.
+New York hosts one of the world’s largest African and Afro-Caribbean diasporas.
+Festivals like this are where the continent’s culture builds its global reach.
 The same energy now powers African portraiture at MoMA and Afrobeats on global charts.

-The festival runs as a 501(c)(3) nonprofit and leans on donations, this year through a Drive for 55 campaign, according to the festival’s organisers.
+The festival runs as a 501(c)(3) nonprofit.
+It leans on donations, this year through a Drive for 55 campaign, according to the festival’s organisers.

 That fragility is part of the story.
 A half-century-old African institution in Brooklyn survives on the same community that built it, one weekend and one vendor at a time.